 North Bristol NHS Trust has submitted the plans for both centres which, if approved, will open in 2014.

-The centres, which will be built within historic Beaufort House, aim to help people affected by all cancers, their families, friends and carers.'Focal point'
+The centres, which will be built within historic Beaufort House, aim to help people affected by all cancers, their families, friends and carers.

 The Breast Care Centre will provide screening, diagnosis and after-care support for patients.

 Dr Mike Shere, lead breast care clinician specialist at North Bristol NHS Trust, said: "The new breast care centre will provide a focal point for all breast cancer patients requiring the support and management from the breast team, from point of referral through to follow-up and support, all under one roof.

 "We have worked very hard on these plans with our patients, clinicians and support groups and what we have come up with will be a functional, light and spacious building where patients can feel supported and relaxed."

 The Breast Cancer Unit Support Trust (Bust) - a charity founded by patients for patients - have been consulted at each stage of the planning process.

 Jenny Wookey, trustee of Bust, said: "We believe that many of our comments were taken on board and that they will be reflected in the formation of an excellent centre offering patients everything that they could hope for."